 At the time of initiation of the study on February 1st, 2016, five hospitals were enrolled into the study.
 Three additional hospitals were enrolled by May 1st, 2016 and did not participate in the first round of PPS.
 Among the eight hospitals, two were rural general trust hospitals, three were stand-alone private children’s hospitals, two were private tertiary care hospitals and one was a private mother and child care center with inborn neonatal services.
 One tertiary care hospital had teaching services in pediatrics and neonatal departments.
 Two stand-alone pediatric hospitals and the mother and child care center had teaching services in neonatal departments.
 PPSs were conducted in the neonatal intensive care units and neonatal wards of all eight hospitals and the pediatric units (including pediatric intensive care units) of only six hospitals (one hospital had only neonatal services and the other hospital restricted the study to neonatal units).
 In this study, we examined the antimicrobial use patterns among the pediatric units of six hospitals.
 Antimicrobial use in neonatal intensive care units and general neonatal wards were not examined in this study.

 Hospital, department, and deidentified patient data were collected using a standardized web-based electronic data entry form on the Research Electronic Data Capture (REDCap)® developed for the GARPEC project.
 For children receiving antimicrobials (antibiotics, antifungal and antivirals, antiparasital agents), data were collected on patient sex, age, weight, ventilation status, comorbid conditions, number of antimicrobials, antimicrobial name, dose per administration, dose units, number of doses each day, route of administration, reason for treatment, treatment indication (community versus healthcare associated) or prophylaxis, and whether treatment was empirical or targeted.
+We included all diagnoses for which antimicrobials were prescribed even if there was more than one diagnosis.
 Ethics approval was received for all participating hospitals from their respective institutional human research ethics committees.

 Categorical variables were expressed as percentages, and the chi-square test or Fisher’s exact test was used, as appropriate, for comparisons.
 Statistical significance was defined as P  <  0.05.
 The statistical analyses were performed using STATA 12.1 (StataCorp, College Station, Texas, USA).